 - Be prepared—A king is only as good as the value he provides the people in his care.
 Prepare for your lessons and provide a great learning experience for your students.

 - Classroom energy—A king must understand the spirit of his people.
 Control the way they feel by providing them fun when needed, and calmness at other times.

 - Praise and reward your subjects when they do something right.

 - Give your people a common purpose to strive for.
 You don’t need to put fear into their hearts, but give them hope to win their hearts and minds.

-These words mean nothing unless you put it into action.
-Be prepared to be tested by your students, and aim to be the most powerful leader you can possible be.
+These words mean nothing unless you put them into action.
+Be prepared to be tested by your students, and aim to be the most powerful leader you can possibly be.

-It will be tough, but if you apply these principles and never give up, you will succeed and eventually become best teacher you, you were meant to be.
+It will be tough, but if you apply these principles and never give up, you will succeed and eventually become the best teacher you were meant to be.

-I hope this long video provides you with some value when thinking about classroom management.
+I hope this provides you with some value when thinking about classroom management.

-I’m Eric from Etacude, share this video with other teachers who might benefit from it.
+Please consider sharing this with other teachers who might benefit from it.